Mold Growth Science: How Fast Does Mold Really Develop?

 Under these favorable conditions — high humidity, warm temperatures, and susceptible materials like drywall or wood — the models predict that visible mold can appear within days, not weeks.
 This directly contradicts the insurance industry's frequent claim that mold development is a slow process.

-Using the Science to Fight Delay-Caused Mold
+Using the Science to Address Delay-Related Mold

 Why This Matters for Your Insurance Claim